expo/expo/packages/expo-updates/README.md

 ### `Updates.fetchUpdateAsync()`

-Downloads the most recently deployed version of your project from the app's remote URL to the device's local storage.
+Downloads the most recently deployed version of your project from server to the device's local storage.

 This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.